gbarford/net2Host/README.md

 Net2Host
 ========

-You will need redis on your host and Bro
+You will need redis on your linux correlation host and bro

 Conf directory Files:
 =====================